Types under the hood

 Generics

-for example) can receive a nullable type.
+A regular generic argument (T for example) can receive a nullable type.
 We can make it explicit.

 fun <T> List<T>.firstOrNull(): T? {}

-At the same time we can set a non-nullable upper bound with Any
+At the same time we can set a non-nullable upper bound with Any.

 fun <T : Any> foo(list: List<T>) {